-Plan Coverage provisions Medical Disability (STD), as long as you If you became disabled prior to If your disability extends beyond the lesser of a length of your disa your years of service (as shown For the purposes of the Disability service, counting any part of a m terminate employment with Citi as Coverage will continue for 52 weeks, including the 13-week period of Short-Term Disability (STD), as long as you pay the active employee contributions.
+Plan Coverage provisions Coverage provisions Medical Disability (STD), as long as you If you became disabled prior to If your disability extends beyon for the lesser of a length of your based on your years of service (For the purposes of the Disabili service, counting any part of a r terminate employment with Cit Coverage will continue for 52 weeks, including the 13-week period of Short-Term Disability (STD), as long as you pay the active employee contributions.
 If you became disabled prior to January 1, 2014: If your disability extends beyond 52 weeks, you may continue medical coverage for the lesser of a length of your disability or the medical continuation period, based on your years of service (as shown below).
 For the purposes of the Disability Plan, a year of service is each 12 months of service, counting any part of a month in which you provided service.
 If you terminate employment with Citi and are subsequently rehired, your service date will include the additional service after your re-employment.
-Years of Citi service (as of the LTD effective date) Medical continuation period after week 52 (the termination of your employment) Less than 2 years 6 months 2 years to less than 5 years Equal to your length of service 5 years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan. coverage through COBRA, if app At the end of the medical continuation period, shown above, you may continue coverage through COBRA, if applicable.
-The above continuation period is considered part of the COBRA period.
+Years of Citi service (as of the LTD effective date) Medical continuation period after week 52 (the termination of your employment) Less than 2 years 6 months 2 years to less than 5 years Equal to your length of service 5 years or more As long as you are deemed disabled and eligible for LTD benefits under the Plan. nuation period, shown above, you may continue plicable.
+The above continuation period is period.